uber/kraken/docs/lazy-pull-streaming-production-plan.md

     sched scheduler.Scheduler // NEW
 }

+// _maxRangeLength: was a locally-declared 64 MiB constant; now a direct
+// alias of core.MaxBlobRangeLength (A11, §5.3) — single source of truth
+// shared with the client's own cap, closing the critical-review drift risk
+// of two independently-declared constants with only a comment keeping them
-const _maxRangeLength = 64 << 20 // 64 MiB — generous multiple of typical
+// aligned.
+Same reasoning as before (generous multiple of typical piece
-// piece size + readahead span.
-Hardcoded, not a config knob, until real
+// size + readahead span, hardcoded, not a config knob until real traffic
-// traffic shows a different cap is needed (same reasoning B3c used to skip
+// shows a different cap is needed — same posture B3c used to skip a new
-// a new config field).
-Bounds the range copy/drain below.
+// config field).
+Bounds the range copy/drain below. const _maxRangeLength = core.MaxBlobRangeLength

 func (s *Server) downloadBlob(namespace string, d core.Digest, dst io.Writer) error
 // body: cache-hit fast path unchanged (cas.GetCacheFileReader).
 On miss (and